-Australian pensions paid overseas are paid at a proportional rate reflecting the length of the person's Australian working life residence .
-A person with 25 years Australian working life residence can be paid a full basic means-tested pension.
-A person with less than 25 years Australian working life residence, has his or her rate worked out on a proportional basis.
+Australian pensions paid overseas are paid at a proportional rate reflecting the length of the person's Australian working life residence.
+For claims since 1 July 2014, a person with 35 years Australian working life residence can be paid a full basic means-tested pension.
+A person with less than 35 years Australian working life residence, has his or her rate worked out on a proportional basis.

-For example, a person with 20 years Australian working life residence would receive 20/25ths (or 80%) of the basic means-tested pension rate; a person with 12 years Australian working life residence would receive 12/25ths (or 48%).
+For example, a person with 20 years Australian working life residence would receive 20/35ths (or 57%) of the basic means-tested pension rate; a person with 12 years Australian working life residence would receive 12/35ths (or 34%).

-The income and assets test also apply, so that a person with 25 years of Australian working life residence could still receive only a part pension if their income or assets exceeded the allowable limits.
-For more information about the current income and assets limits, visit the Centrelink Website.
+The income and assets test also apply, so that a person with 35 years of Australian working life residence could still receive only a part pension if their income or assets exceeded the allowable limits.
+For more information about the current income and assets limits, visit the Department of Human Services website.

-Under the Agreement, when a pension is paid overseas at a proportional rate, only the same proportion of any contributory Netherlands' pension received is counted as income for the income test.
-This also applies to pensions granted without the assistance of the Agreement.
+Under the Agreement, when a pension is paid outside Australia a concession may apply on the proportion of any contributory Netherlands' pension received which is counted as income for the income test.
+This can also apply to pensions granted without the assistance of the Agreement.